Code-Institute-Submissions/Milestone-36/README.md

 * *Juliana Stefania Moya Guaje* Thank you for your helping reviewing and editing the resort content.

-* *Elisa Videl* Thank you for your helping reviewing and editing the website content.
+* *Elisa Vidal* Thank you for your helping reviewing and editing the website content.